Revolver is the seventh studio album by The Beatles, recorded in the spring of 1966 and released that August.

 - "For No One" has only Paul McCartney, Ringo Starr and French horn player Alan Civil.

-- "She Said She Said", the last track recorded, may qualify as well.
-Paul once told a biographer that he left the session in a huff after arguing with the other Beatles, leaving George Harrison to cover for him on bass.
-Robert Rodriguez says the story is probably correct.
+- "She Said She Said", the last track recorded, probably counts as well.
+Paul once told a biographer that he left the session in a huff after arguing with the other Beatles, leaving George to cover for him on bass.
+The style of bass on the song is noticeably different from most of the rest of the album.
+There's no official documentation to support it, but most Beatles experts, including Robert Rodriguez, seem to agree that Paul isn't on the finished version.

 - Agony of the Feet: Paul kinda sorta mentions this in "Good Day Sunshine."We take a walk, the sun is shining down